MicrosoftDocs/sql-docs/docs/t-sql/statements/create-external-table-transact-sql.md

 Use of External Tables prevents use of parallelism in the query plan.

 External tables are implemented as Remote Query and as such the estimated number of rows returned is generally 1000, there are other rules based on the type of predicate used to filter the external table.
-They are rules based estimates rather than estimates based on the actual data in the external table.
-The optimiser doesn't access the remote data source to obtain a more accurate estimate.
+They are rules-based estimates rather than estimates based on the actual data in the external table.
+The optimizer doesn't access the remote data source to obtain a more accurate estimate.

 ## Locking